Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive

-Apart from spherical symmetry, two artificial elements are included in this framework: the scalar field is taken real-valued, thus restricting the analysis to solutions expected to arise from two-ended, asymptotically flat, initial data \cite{Kommemi}.
-On the other hand, the scalar field is assumed to vanish identically along the initial outgoing hypersurface, so that Reissner-Nordstr{\"o}m initial data are prescribed there.

-The latter assumption was replaced in \cite{Dafermos_2005_uniqueness}, where the $C^0$ version of SCCC was proved to be false, conditionally on the validity of a Price law upper bound, which was later seen to hold in \cite{DafRodPriceLaw}.
-In \cite{Dafermos_2005_uniqueness}, the $C^1$ formulation of SCCC was seen to hinge on the validity of a lower bound on the scalar field along the event horizon.
-The work \cite{LukOh1}, again on the Einstein-Maxwell-(real) scalar field system under spherical symmetry, ascertained the validity of the $C^2$ formulation of SCCC.
-This was achieved by proving that an integrated lower bound holds generically for the scalar field and that this leads to a curvature blow-up, identically along the Cauchy horizon.
+\textbf{The case $\bm{\Lambda = 0}$}: after foundational work by Christodoulou \cite{ChristodoulouIVP}, Dafermos \cite{Dafermos_2003} first laid the framework for the analysis of the SCCC in spherical symmetry via modern PDE methods.
+In \cite{Dafermos_2005_uniqueness}, the $C^0$ version of the SCCC was proved to be false for the spherically symmetric Einstein-Maxwell-(real) scalar field system, conditionally on the validity of a Price law upper bound, which was later seen to hold in \cite{DafRodPriceLaw}.
+The work \cite{LukOh1} proved the validity of the $C^2$ formulation of SCCC for the same spherically symmetric system.

 The first steps towards the analysis of a complex-valued (i.e.\ \textit{charged}) and possibly massive scalar field were taken in \cite{Kommemi}: this is the model that we denoted as the Einstein-Maxwell-charged-Klein-Gordon system.
 The work \cite{Kommemi}, in particular, presented a soft analysis of the future boundary of spacetimes undergoing spherical collapse.
 More recent work on the SCCC for the same system can be found in \cite{VdM1, VdM2, VdM_mass, KehleVdM1}, where continuous spacetime extensions were constructed and several instability results obtained.